iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 The tree revealed a number of clusters, which we then analysed individually.
 The single sample which is a clear outlier is SRR2352342 (ASM58) which is sequenced to much lower depth (20x) than all the others.
 This revealed to us that we were allowing too low confidence SNP calls to contribute to our tree; given the time constraints (we spent several days downloading ~6000 samples from the SRA and converting from their format), we have not been able to rerun yet.
 One of the interesting issues raised by this challenge is the difficulty of scaling efficiently while maintaining an good statistical model when dealing with growing volumes of heterogeneous data (our full Listeria set included old and new Illumina data, high and low coverages, and also some 454 data).

-Our pipeline takes human-specified clusters and automatically analyses them in terms of phages:
+Our pipeline takes manually-specified clusters and automatically analyses them in terms of phage presence/absence:

 [Figure 3](#figure-3)

-shared sequence
+This heatmap is clustered automatically, and shows clearly how certain samples (columns) group together in terms of phage content(phages are rows).
+The pipeline also takes a multi-sample de Bruijn graph and compares contig (so-called "unitigs" for the experts) presence across samples:

 [Figure 4](#figure-4)